Forklift Safety Toolbox Talk

 There have been many instances that have been reported to OSHA over injuries that people have endured from a forklift.
-That is both from the operators and the individuals standing by.
+That is both from the operators and the pedestrians standing by.
 Sometimes it can be more dangerous to be a bystander than the one operating the big equipment.
 Annually OSHA received over 34,000 reports of injuries due to forklifts.

 NIOSH (National Institute for Occupational Safety and Health) is a company that specializes in helping to prevent fatalities and injuries on the worksite.
 They will help to revise and change the ways that are being used, which is not safe.
 They have researched different incidents that have happened and what their causes were.

 Over a period of 14 years, they recorded and investigated 1,024 fatal incidents that happened with forklifts.
 Of all of those incidents that occurred, NIOSH discovered that the breakdown of them all was as followed:

-Making sure that everyone is aware of safety precautions and regulations that need to be followed can make a worksite more safe.
+Making sure that everyone is aware of forklift safety precautions and regulations that need to be followed can make a worksite more safe.
 There is a risk of injury to everyone that is on that site and if everyone works together to make things as safe as possible, unnecessary injury can be avoided.
 Having workers complete a Forklift Safety Checklist is a great way to ensure that gets done.
-Here are some of the things that the employees should all know and put into action to help do their part.
+Here are some forklift safety talking points that employees should all know before operating a forklift and put into action to help do their part.

 1. Avoid Crowded Areas

 Areas that are crowded with people make for a dangerous situation.
-The people who are walking around are at risk of being struck by the forklift, pinned between things, or injured from things falling.
-It is best to make sure that only the responsible beings are around the outside of the machine and there are blocked off areas to make the area safe.
+The pedestrians who are walking around are at risk of being struck by the forklift, pinned between things, or injured from things falling.
+For forklift-pedestrian safety, it is best to make sure that only the responsible beings are around the outside of the machine and there are blocked off areas to make the area safe for passing people.

 2. Watch The Weight Of The Load